Nicolaus Otto: Partnership with Eugen Langen

 Early in 1864, Otto sought investors to fund his research.
 He found Eugen Langen, whose father was a sugar industrialist.
 Together they entered into a partnership on 31 March 1864 and named it NA Otto & Cie in Cologne.
 This was the world's first company focused entirely on the design and production of internal combustion engines.

 The 1864 Otto & Langen engine was a free piston atmospheric engine (the explosion of gas was used to create a vacuum and the power came from atmospheric pressure returning the piston).
 It consumed less than half the gas of the Lenoir and Hugon atmospheric engines and so was a commercial success.
 The Lenoir engine was a double acting engine.
 In essence these engines are a steam engine altered to run on illuminating gas.
 The engines of Italian inventors Eugenio Barsanti and Felice Matteucci in their British Patent no 1625 of 1857, were built and are in a museum.
 Unlike Otto's engine these are two stroke atmospheric engines which are not in any way comparable.

-Lenoir's engines were the first to be put into serial production with numbers sold being around 700.